innovacy/Up/docs/getting-started.md

 "page not found" appears any longer, when the installation path is called without a filename specified.
 The latter applies also, to all directories you may create.

 From here you can name and structure your files and your directories any way you see fit for your site.
-Up! imposes no rules or limitations in that matter.
+Up! imposes nearly no rules or limitations in that matter.

+Note: You cannot use however 404.md, navigation.md and footer.md as regular filenames, as they have a special meaning for Up! features.

 ## MarkDown Syntax